8 ways to create your French garden

 “Nothing is more tantalizing or inducive to fantasy than a beautifully trimmed garden with a refreshing fountain in an enclosure that no one may enter,” quips Paula Deitz in Of Gardens (2016).
 Designed by Russell Page, the beautiful terrace on East 70th Street, part of the Frick Collection, is similar to one he designed on the rue de Varenne in Paris, and Deitz adds, it “evokes the same sense of catching a glimpse of a private French garden.”
 Visit the Frick Collection website for inspiration on terrace design.

-Create a cosy retreat on your balcony, and use ornamental vines as complements to architecture, around a doorway or window.
+Create a cozy retreat on your balcony, and use ornamental vines as complements to architecture, around a doorway or window.
 Install a planted urn or lovely garden sculpture.
 Charming outdoor furniture, made from wicker or wrought iron will prolong lounging time en plein air.

 4) Where can I buy French outdoor furniture?